smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Database Schema.md

 - Authorized personnel can reverse the mapping for compliance investigations
 - The system maintains referential integrity while protecting data subject privacy

+### Role-Based Access Control
+The system implements role-based access control through the organization_role table:
+- Roles are defined at the organization level with specific permissions
+- Each role contains a JSONB array of permissions specifying allowed resources and actions
+- Roles can inherit permissions from other roles through the inherits field
+- Permissions follow a hierarchical structure where more specific permissions override inherited ones
+- The system caches role permissions in Redis for performance optimization
+- Role changes are automatically synchronized between database and cache
+- Permission checks are performed with a 5-minute cache retention period to balance security and performance

 ### Compliance Features
 The schema includes several features specifically designed for regulatory compliance:
 - **Data Classification**: Explicit tagging of data sensitivity